-Apple not only made their macs faster by transitioning from Intel to Apple silicon processors.
-But also removed the CPU fan, and now Apple M1 macs don’t need any kind of cooling.
-Yes, Intel and AMD processor are also getting more powerful with every new generation.
+Apple not only made their Macs faster by transitioning from Intel to Apple silicon processors.
+But also removed the CPU fan, and now Apple M1 Macs don’t need any kind of cooling.
+Yes, Intel and AMD processors are also getting more powerful with every new generation.
 But, these high-end processor needs proper cooling.
-And, if you don’t provide proper cooling, then the CPU might stop working due to overheating issue.
+And, if you don’t provide proper cooling, then the CPU might stop working due to an overheating issue.
 And, you will get “CPU Over Temperature Error”.
 This error appears in the ASUS motherboard so that it can save the CPU from damage.

 Usually, this error appears during the booting process or when you restart your PC.
 Or, this error can appear when your CPU gets too hot due to intensive tasks.
 This error is something to be concerned about if it occurs during normal PC usage.